 5. Extended shelf life: Cooking green beans before canning can improve their shelf life.
 The heat from the cooking process destroys enzymes and bacteria that can cause spoilage, allowing the canned beans to stay fresh for a longer time.

-See also How to cook squash soup
+See also How to cook with liquid egg white

 Overall, cooking green beans before canning is a beneficial step that ensures safety, enhances flavor and texture, reduces canning time, and extends the shelf life of the canned beans.